CONNECTION WORKSHOPS

 Our next events

 What if we imagined what a Geneva watchmaking company employing 450 people might look like in 2040?
 What challenges would it face?
-How will it manage its human resources, governance and production chain?
-We invite you to join us for a mock general meeting of the chronosphère company.
+How will it manage artificial intelligence, sustainability, governance and its production chain?
+How will it produce within planetary limits?
+The Hub des possibles invites you to a mock general meeting of the chronosphere company.